Windham School District: Enhancing job opportunities through industry partnerships, updated career clusters, and apprenticeship training with TDCJ

 "This increase in service has been accomplished by streamlining vocational program offerings and utilizing real world curriculum," he said.
 "Industry-related certifications are the hallmark of a viable vocational program.
 They add validity to our training services and to the credentials of our students."

-In a related effort, WSD's apprenticeship program is designed to assist offenders in getting work experience in TDCJ, which will help them obtain a viable job in the real world.
+In a related effort, WSD's apprenticeship program is designed to assist residents in getting work experience in TDCJ, which will help them obtain a viable job in the real world.